-Inside: Low cost end of the school year class party ideas for teachers, including a student award ceremony with student award certificates and donut banquet.
+Low-cost end-of-the-school-year class party ideas for teachers, including a student award ceremony with student award certificates and a donut banquet.
 Fun and inexpensive celebration.

 Planning a fun end-of-the-year party for students doesn’t have to be a pain.
 And it doesn’t have to be expensive.

-I’m kinda known for being a tight-wad, but my students don’t have any idea.
+I’m known for being a tight-wad, but my students don’t know.
 They wanted something different, so they were thrilled to finally settle on a Donut Banquet.

 We had a Donut Party!

 I ordered donuts from two different bakeries and asked for an assortment.
-I told them, yes, I’m willing to pay extra for the “special” pastries and muffins.
+I told them I’m willing to pay extra for the “special” pastries and muffins.

 HINT: Save your money!